RagtagOpen/cta-aggregator-client-ruby/README.md

 API actions for listing calls to action or viewing an individual call to action require no authentication.
 However, creating resources does.

-You'll need to register your app with Ragtag.
-You'll receive your API key and secret.
+If you want to create or create a connection between resources, you'll need an API key and secret.
+To get these, to send an email to `ctaaggregator@ragtag.org`.

-Once you've got these credentials, this gem will take care of the rest.
-When making API requests that require authentication, this gem will request a JSON Web Token from the authentication endpoint and then pass it along during requests to the endpoint you care about.
+Once you've got these credentials, this gem will take care exchanging them for a JSON Web Token (JWT) from the authentication endpoint and then pass it along during requests to the endpoint(s) you care about.

 ## Getting started